 Cirque du Soleil’s Areas of Activity

-In 2014, Cirque du Soleil will present simultaneously some 19 different shows around the world.
-Its challenge is to continue to grow while offering its creators the freedom to dream the wildest dreams and make them come true.
-The heart of Cirque du Soleil’s activity remains creating live shows and presenting them under big tops or in theatres.
+In 2015, Cirque du Soleil will present simultaneously some 20 different shows around the world.
+The heart of Cirque du Soleil’s activity remains creating live shows and presenting them under big tops, in theatres or arenas.
 Since 1984 close to 200 creators from the four corners of the globe have contributed their talents to this end.
+In 2014, in the context of an on-going strategy of diversifying its content and live-entertainment activities worldwide, Cirque du Soleil has created some subsidiaries among which: